workingDog/CesiumScala/README.md

 you can install and run Cesium.js locally.
 Refer to [Cesium tutorial](https://cesiumjs.org/tutorials/cesium-up-and-running/) for how to install and launch Cesium.

-Typicall steps to run **CesiumApp**:
+Typical steps to run **CesiumApp**:

   - Download and install Cesium.
   - Compile and generate **cesiumscala**, using "sbt fullOptJS".
 This will generate "cesiumscala-opt.js" in the "./target/scala-2.11" directory.
   - Put "CesiumScala.html" and "cesiumscala-opt.js" files in the "Cesium/Apps" directory and
-  - launch Cesium (typically "node server.js").
+  - launch Cesium (e.g. "node server.js").
   - Then point your browser to http://localhost:8080/Apps/CesiumScala.html

 A 3D world globe with an aircraft should be displayed in your browser.
-If the globe is not showing, you may need to get a [Bing Map key](https://www.bingmapsportal.com/), and put it in the CesiumScala.html.
+If the globe is not showing, you may need to get a [Bing Map key](https://www.bingmapsportal.com/) and put it in the CesiumScala.html.

 This library makes extensive use of [jsext](https://github.com/jducoeur/jsext) JSOptionBuilder for defining "options" objects.
 Here these objects are named "class-name + Options".
 For example: